tibtiq/youtube-stream-markers/README.md

 ![](./res/google_login3.png)

-- Provide the script with permissions by checking the "Select all" box.
+- Provide the script with permissions by checking the "Select all" box then press "Continue" at the bottom.

 ![](./res/google_login4.png)